Avoid Sleeping During Class

 - 1Don't slouch, slump or sprawl.
 Try to keep your head upright and pay attention to your posture.Watch your Posture.Advertisement

 - 2If you feel yourself getting sleepy, sit up straight and stretch your arms and legs.
-Move your neck from side to side and your wait left to right.Stretch.
+Move your neck from side to side, and your wait left to right.Stretch.

 - 3While the professor is teaching/lecturing, try to stay focused on what he/she is discussing.
 Be active in your thinking.
 Ask yourself questions about what your teacher is discussing.
 Compare what your teacher is saying to what you already know.Stay Focused.

 - 6Studies have shown that students who sit in the front and center (middle) of the classroom tend to achieve higher average exam scores .
 One study discovered a direct relationship between test scores and seating distance from the front of the class: students in the front, middle, and back rows of the class scored 80%, 71.6%, and 68.1% respectively on course exams .
-Getting closer means you are more likely to be involved and engaged in class and in turn, you will learn more.
+Getting closer means you are more likely to be involved and engaged in class, and as a result, you will learn more.
 You will also be aware that the rest of the class can see you and no one wants to be caught drooling in the front row by everyone behind them!
 Advantages to sitting close include:Sit Closer.

 - Better vision of the whiteboard/screen.